Les McCann

-Leslie Coleman McCann (born September 23, 1935) is an American jazz pianist and vocalist.
+Leslie Coleman McCann (September 23, 1935 – December 29, 2023) was an American jazz pianist and vocalist.
+He is known for his innovations in soul jazz and his 1969 recording of the protest song "Compared to What".
+His music has been widely sampled in hip hop.

 Early life

-Les McCann was born in Lexington, Kentucky.
-He grew up in a musical family of four, a brother and three sisters with most of McCann's family singing in church choirs.
+Leslie Coleman McCann was born in Lexington, Kentucky, on September 23, 1935.
+He grew up in a musical family with four brothers and one sister, most of whom sang in church choirs.
 His father was a fan of jazz music and his mother was known to hum opera tunes around the house.

-As a youth, he played the tuba and drums and performed in his school's marching band.
-As a pianist McCann was largely self-taught.
-He explained he only received piano lessons for a few weeks as a six-year-old before his teacher died.
+As a youth, McCann played the tuba and drums and performed in his school's marching band.
+As a pianist, he was largely self-taught.
+He explained that he received piano lessons for only a few weeks as a six-year-old before his teacher died.

+McCann attended Los Angeles City College, which was highly influential to his musical career.
+At the age of 17, he joined the U.S. Navy in San Diego.